CAST IRON CLEANING AND MAINTAINANCE

 - Wash the cooker with dishwashing liquid and rinse well with hot water.
 Dry completely.

-- A well-seasoned cast-iron cooker will resist rust and create a virtually nonstick surface for cooking.
+- A well-seasoned piece of cast-iron cookware will resist rust and create a virtually nonstick surface for cooking.
 To season it, brush vegetable oil lightly over all its surfaces.

-- Wipe the cooker well with paper towels, and let it cool completely before using it.
+- Wipe each piece well with paper towels, and let it cool completely before using it.

-- To preserve this natural, protective coating, do not use soap when cleaning a seasoned cooker.
+- To preserve this natural, protective coating, do not use soap when cleaning a seasoned piece of cast iron.
 Instead, scrub it with salt and oil, rinse it with hot water, then dry it completely over low heat before storing it.